Layout — Smart UI JavaScript API

 "top"

-<smart-tab-layout-group position='bottom'></smart-tab-layout-group>
+<smart-tab-layout-group position="bottom"></smart-tab-layout-group>

-const tablayoutgroup = document.querySelector('smart-tab-layout-group');
+const el = document.querySelector('smart-tab-layout-group');

-const tablayoutgroup = document.querySelector('smart-tab-layout-group');
+const el = document.querySelector('smart-tab-layout-group');

-let position = tablayoutgroup.position;
+const position = el.position;

 Specifies the dimensions or overall scale of the item, such as its width, height, or length.
 This property defines how large or small the item appears or is rendered within the user interface or layout.

-<smart-tab-layout-group size='100'></smart-tab-layout-group>
+<smart-tab-layout-group size="100"></smart-tab-layout-group>

-const tablayoutgroup = document.querySelector('smart-tab-layout-group');
+const el = document.querySelector('smart-tab-layout-group');

-tablayoutgroup.size = 300;
+el.size = 300;

-const tablayoutgroup = document.querySelector('smart-tab-layout-group');
+const el = document.querySelector('smart-tab-layout-group');

-let size = tablayoutgroup.size;
+const size = el.size;

 When set to true, this property prevents the element from receiving keyboard focus, meaning it cannot be selected or navigated to using the Tab key or other keyboard navigation methods.